rohansh-tty/EVA4/S12/Readme.md

 4. Size is the Image Size.
 5. Region consists of two attributes Shape & Region Attribute.
 > Shape Attribute consists of 4 elements, which refer to the Bounding Box dimension.
 It consists of X, Y, W & H.
     (X,Y) is the starting left (point/corner)coordinate of the bounding box, while W & H are width and height of the Bounding Box.
 Adding X to W & Y to H results in                 Bottom Right Coordinate of the Bounding Box.

+> While Region Attribute consists of Class as one of its key, which is equal to the assigned class for that particular object.
+6. Lastly, the File Attributes consists of 3 different attributes viz Caption, Public_domain, image_url.
+Caption is related any text passed based on the image.
+Image_url is link to the particular image.